RealRichardParker/feh_bot/README.md

 # feh_bot
-Updates a Telegram group chat with Tweets from a given Twitter Account in real time
+Updates a Telegram group chat with Tweets from given Twitter Accounts in real time